rbvegas/RolandBraunDev/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 🖥 I recently worked on `SVMT`, an easy-to-use MCMC sampler for astrophysicists
+- 🖥 Recently worked on `SVMT`, an easy-to-use MCMC sampler for astrophysicists
-- 🌱 I’m currently developing in ASP.NET Core Web API and Angular
+- 🌱 Currently developing in ASP.NET Core Web API and Angular
-- 🌎 I’m looking to collaborate on literally anything that makes you and me better developers
+- 🌎 Looking to collaborate on literally anything that makes you and me better developers
 - 📫 Drop an email: hi@roland.ms